jptalusan/ICCPS_stationing/readme.md

     - Fixd by setting IDLE before starttrip in action but...
     - New bug: next trip not working now.

+Rollout:
+SendNearestDispatch if a vehicle is broken, else do nothing.
+However, breakdown events are not generated in the event chains.

 TODO:
 Left as is for now since reallocation happens to frequently already.
 Need to fix the allocation again!!!